snugglebunny115/resist/exec-branch-reorg/README.md

 Tested on OSX bash

-`nope.sh` - no changes, user information is randomized `burn.sh` - everything to be reformed, user information is randomized `rando.sh` - a few random selections are made, user information is randomized
+`nope.sh` - no changes, user information is randomized

+`ouroboros.sh` - removes the head of the beast, user informatino is randomized

+`burn.sh` - everything to be reformed, user information is randomized

+`rando.sh` - a few random selections are made, user information is randomized

 ## How do I use it?